erickz/wordpress-plugin-boilerplate/README.md

 `View::load('myViewName', plugin_dir_name(__FILE__), $data)`

 # <a id='helpers'></a> Helpers
 The place for helpers is `src/app/helpers`.
-However there is also the globals helpers which are meant to be used in the whole plugin and not just a single module.
+There is also the globals helpers which are meant to be used in the whole plugin and not just a single module.

+# <a id='thanks'></a> Thanks
+This plugin was inspired by [this project](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate) and designed with the knowledge I've gathered working with Laravel and other plugins.